 Use a parent communication app.
 Remind 101.
 Class Dojo.
 There are many platforms that will allow you to send homework reminders to both students and parents.
 In my experience, using a parent communication reminder app reduced late work drastically.

 - What is the goal?
 What lesson do you want students to learn?
-Will they learn that lesson if you accept all late work for full credit?
+Do they really need to complete this assignment to show they are at grade level for this skill or standard?

 - How will you manage the gradebook?
 Will you put in zeros for assignments that are late until they are submitted?
 If you don’t, how will you remember to go back and enter the missing grades at a later time?